A newborn bath that will have you in tears, it's that beautiful.

 Just watching the video has a calming effect on me, I can only imagine how much it relaxes the baby!

 That's because it reminds them of their "previous home" ~ the womb.
-For more or less 9 months, baby was surrounded by warm water.
+For more or less 9 months, the baby was surrounded by warm water.

 The warm water relaxes both of you, it soothes your sore breast(s) and soothes your baby's discomfort caused by colic or winds.
 Your milk will flow with a bit more ease due to the warmth of the water and due to you relaxing.
-(When you relax, you release those feel good hormones, which in turn helps with your milk let-down.)
+(When you relax, you release those feel-good hormones, which in turn helps with your milk let-down.)